Azure/batch-shipyard/docs/64-batch-shipyard-byovnet.md

-# Virtual Networks and Batch Shipyard
+# Virtual Networks, Public IPs and Batch Shipyard
-The focus of this article is to explain how to bring your own Virtual Network with Batch Shipyard.
-This will allow you to deploy Batch compute nodes into a subnet within the Virtual Network that you specify.
+The focus of this article is to explain how to bring your own Virtual Network and/or public IPs with Batch Shipyard.
+This will allow you to deploy Batch compute nodes into a subnet within the Virtual Network that you specify and/or specify your own public IPs for the load balancers for the deployments underlying the Batch pool.

 ## Batch Account Modes, Configuration and Settings
-The following sections will describe the different account modes along with configuration and settings to enable you to deploy Batch compute nodes to an existing Virtual Network.
+The following sections will describe the different account modes along with configuration and settings to enable you to deploy Batch compute nodes to an existing Virtual Network and/or public IPs.

 ### Choose Your Batch Account Mode
-You can bring your own virtual network with either Batch Service and User Subscription Batch accounts.
+You can bring your own virtual network and/or public IPs with either Batch Service and User Subscription Batch accounts.
 Outside of management of the resources deployed to the subnets, there is no difference in Batch-level functionality.
 However, it may be more convenient or compliant to use one mode over the other.

 ### Azure Active Directory Authentication Required
 Azure Active Directory authentication is required for the `batch` account